 Example #1 – Change in Percentage

-Suppose we have two numbers as 1230 and 1180 as current and previous numbers respectively.
-We want to check what is the difference in percentage of these two numbers under Excel.
+Suppose we have two numbers like 1230 and 1180 as current and previous numbers, respectively.
+We want to check what is the difference in the percentage of these two numbers under Excel.
 Follow the steps below to get the same.

-Step 2: Use opening round bracket to start the formula.
-Inside the bracket, type 1230-1180 which will give us the difference between two numbers current and previous.
+Step 2: Use the opening round bracket to start the formula.
+Inside the bracket, type 1230-1180 will give us the difference between two numbers, current and previous.

-Step 3: Now, close the formula using closing round bracket so the difference between two numbers will have a preference first in calculation (you know BODMAS rule, right?).
+Step 3: Now, close the formula using the closing round bracket so the difference between two numbers will have a preference first in the calculation (you know the BODMAS rule, right?).